dusekdan/2017-PRL-Projects/README.md

 # 2017PRLProjects
-Projects for class of 2017, Parallel and Distributed Algorithms\s\s Faculty of Information Technologies, Brno, University of Technology
+Projects for class of 2017, Parallel and Distributed Algorithms

+Faculty of Information Technologies, Brno, University of Technology

 Feel free to get inspired, but be careful not to end up facing disciplinary commission in case of too much inspiration.